elgazzarr/fMRI-S4/README.md

 ```

 The default parameters are described in the paper.
-However you can switch the and I observed robust performance using different hyper-parameters configurations.
+You can play around to find the best configuration that works best for your dataset.
+I observed a relatively robust performance using different hyper-parameters configurations.
 I recommended using the [weights&biases sweep](https://docs.wandb.ai/guides/sweeps) function for hyper-parameters search.

 ## Explainability